-Optimizing the engineering and business workflow with up-to-date computer programming languages is an important industrial challenge.
-This task has been tackled successfully by the Project Group "Lists of Properties" (PROLIST®).
+Optimizing the engineering and business workflow with up-to-date computer programming languages is an important industrial challenge .
+This task has been tackled successfully by PROLIST® INTERNATIONAL.
 The current results of several years' work are published as NAMUR recommendation NE 100.